khurramsaadat/dfre/DOCS/INPUTS.md

 - User requested footer quick links font size to match navbar (text-sm).
 - User requested Playwright checks for font size consistency.
 - User confirmed all changes and requested save.

-2024-07-14:
-- User reported issue with PDF output in DM6AssetsHeroLayout component.
-- User requested promo details in PDF to align with the right edge of the red box.
-- User requested both promo path and link to be clickable and point to the link address.
-- User confirmed changes and requested save.